 Our entry requirements are displayed as grades.
 Please use the UCAS calculator to find out the equivalent tariff points.

-We accept the equivalent of the 280 UCAS tariff points from a recognised overseas qualification.
+We accept the equivalent of the above qualifications from a recognised overseas qualification.
 To find out more about the requirements from your country, see further information under support in your country.
-For details of other equivalent requirements that Middlesex accepts see entry requirements.

 You must have competence in English language and we normally require Grade C GCSE or an equivalent qualification.
 The most common English Language requirements for international students is IELTS 6.0 (with minimum 5.5 in all four components).